By Jill Brooke

 But don’t only think of delphiniums for your vases.
 For an anniversary party, master British florist Larry Walshe used these flowers to create a curtain dangling from the ceiling in what was one of the most spectacular arrangements I’ve ever seen.

 1) Grow in well-drained soil with full sun but must be sheltered from strong winds.
-They don’t like hot dry weather and prefer coos moist summers.
+They don’t like hot dry weather and prefer cool moist summers.
 Sudden wind or rain will upset them and you will lose blooms.
 They are a bit finicky.

 2) Plant in the spring.
 With over 300 species, some can be planted from seed others from bulbs.
 The bulb versions are easier.
 As the Farmer’s Almanac advises, just dig a hole twice the diameter of the plant’s container.